Chevrolet Camaro: Fifth generation (2010–2015)

 On April 1, 2010, the Camaro was named the World Car Design of the Year at the World Car of the Year Awards.

-In late January 2011, the production of the 2011 Camaro Convertibles started.
+In late January 2011, production of the 2011 Camaro Convertibles started.
 In November 2011, the export version (excluding the Japanese version) of the Camaro was introduced after a two-year delay.
 The delay was due to unexpected domestic demand.

 Although not in continuous production for the entire period, the 2012 model year marked the 45th anniversary of the Camaro, and this was commemorated with a special edition model.
 For 2012, the V6 was updated to a 3.6 L "LFX" engine producing 323 hp.
 The SS model received an upgrade to the suspension system.
 All models received the RS spoiler and taillight details, steering wheel-mounted volume and radio controls, and Bluetooth connectivity controls as standard.
 The 2012 ZL1 Camaro included a 6.2 L LSA supercharged V8 producing 580 hp.
 This engine was first used in the Cadillac CTS-V for the 2009 model year.
-Other features included a 2-stage exhaust, the addition of sueded microfiber seats, steering wheel, and shift knob, as well as ZL1-exclusive 20-inch aluminum wheels.
+Other features included a two-stage exhaust, the addition of sueded microfiber seats, steering wheel, and shift knob, as well as ZL1-exclusive 20-inch aluminum wheels.
 In 2012, Chevrolet unveiled the production of the 2013 Camaro ZL1 Convertible.

 The 2014 Camaro was unveiled at the 2013 New York Auto Show, with a refreshed body style and the return of a Z/28 model.
 Upgrades included a slimmer grille along with a larger lower fascia and new fog lights along with taillights that took styling cues from the original first-generation Camaro.
 The RS appearance package incorporates LEDs into both the headlights and taillights.
 The Z/28 model features a high-performance 7.0 L LS7 V8 engine that produces 505 hp.